getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 Something that might be more easily achievable is incremental mutation testing.
 The idea would be to only create mutants on the changed files in a PR and run Stryker on these files.
 While in theory this sounds good, we'd still need to answer some questions as well:

-- Can we accurately detect changes, again across multiple packages?
+- Can Stryker accurately detect changes across multiple packages?
 - The Playwright and E2E/Integration testing limitation still applies, so how useful would this even be?
 - What can we take from the score and does it provide value for engineers?
 Can we meaningfully show test deficiencies in the GitHub PR UI?